oxyva/animateTransform-fix/README.md

 Installation
 ============

-You need:
-[*] http://keith-wood.name/svg.html "Keith Wood jQuery SVG plugin including the animation extension" [*] "Our IEfix plugin"
+You need the Keith Wood jQuery SVG plugin including the animation extension from http://keith-wood.name/svg.html and our plugin IEfix plugin.